Privacy and Medicine

 - Mill, J., 1869, On Liberty, D. Bromwich and G. Kateb (eds.), New Haven: Yale University Press (2003).

-- Minichiello Victor, Rodrigo Mariño, Jan Browne, Maggie Jamieson, Kirk Peterson, Brad Reuter, Kenn Robinson, 2000, “Commercial Sex between Men: A Prospective Diary-Based Study,” The Journal of Sex Research, 37(2): 151–160.
+- Minichiello Victor, Rodrigo Mariño, Jan Browne, Maggie Jamieson, Kirk Peterson, Brad Reuter, and Kenn Robinson, 2000, “Commercial Sex between Men: A Prospective Diary-Based Study”, The Journal of Sex Research, 37(2): 151–160.